-It is an information requirement of Clauses 54.01-1; 55.01-1; and 56.01-1 of the Greater Geelong Planning Scheme.
+It is also known as a subdivisision site and context plan and is an information requirement of Clauses 54.01-1; 55.01-1; and 56.01-1 of the Greater Geelong Planning Scheme.
 On the back of this guide is an example Neighbourhood and Site Description that has been prepared to show applicants what Council generally expects to be provided as part of a typical 2-5 unit/subdivision development.

 The Neighbourhood and Site Description (NSD) is a key piece of information used by Council to assess planning permit applications for residential development.
 It provides a verified and accurate depiction of the features of the site and surrounds.
 It serves an important role in the development process as it provides the basis for: